 Recently, I have been asked about pastoral evaluations.
 It is an interesting moment in the life of the pastor.
 Most often when I have experienced evaluations the elders are also scrambling.
 The only evaluation they have done is over the coffee table.
 Never written.
 Never formal.
 The first question is usually: how do we do this and what is available to help me do this?
 There is no doubt that the process of evaluation can be helpful in the growth of a pastor and in the mutual ministry of pastors and elders.

-(You can check out the resources of the Pastor Church Relations Office and Walt Brouwer’s Mutual Accountability Process in Classis Alberta North.)
+(You can check out the resources of the Pastor Church Resources Office and Walt Brouwer’s Mutual Accountability Process in Classis Alberta North.)

 At this point it gets tricky for a whole lot of reasons.
 Let me pick up on two aspects of the dilemma.

 First, what happens to the relationship between pastor and elder when the task of evaluation is put on the shoulders of the elder?
 This is no small matter.
 At best, the elders and pastors are a team/ support group/ partners working together for the sake of Christ and his church.
 But what happens when one person gets evaluated and the others do not?
 At best, an evaluation helps the pastor discern how to better serve the congregation in its mission for the gospel.
 But in the process, we sit in judgment on one person.
 How does this power of judging effect us?
 In schools, we know that grading can sometimes distort the learning process.
 Receiving an "A" boosts our ego and receiving a "C" tells us we are barely making the grade.
 Our emotional life is affected.
 If we wish to please our teacher and receive top marks we adjust our performance to meet expectations.
 Don't pastoral evaluations engage some of the very same emotional processes?
 As helpful as these processes and conversations can be, they are tricky.